 Distribution

 We are proud to have an international reputation for providing quality works and exceptional service.
-The films in our collection range from 14 seconds to two hours and span all genres, including narrative fiction, comedy, animation, documentary, and experimental.
-We focus on screening opportunities that pay artist fees and undertake special initiatives (books, DVDs, curated programs) that profile the works in our collection.
+The films in our collection range from 1 second to two hours and span all genres, including narrative fiction, comedy, animation, documentary, and experimental.
+We focus on screening opportunities that pay artist fees and undertake special initiatives which profile the works in our collection.
+These include publications, DVDs, curated programs, and more.

 About Distribution